GemTalk/Sparkle/Documentation/README.md

 #### On the Linux server, launch a listening gem
  _Warning: This step will launch a gem that will listen for a connection on port 29299.
 At present, there is no security on that port._
-1. Edit _gitRepositoryDir_  `/Sparkle/src-gs/login.topaz`  to have the correct stone name, user name, and password.
+1. Edit <i>gitRepositoryDir</i><code>/Sparkle/src-gs/login.topaz</code> to have the correct stone name, user name, and password.
 You can use an unprivileged user for this, such as DataCurator.
 SystemUser is only required for installation.
 2. Execute the listening gem launch script:
 <PRE CLASS="Code-Indented-Two">./server.sh</PRE>
 <P CLASS="Spacer"></P>